KwaitRay/Transformer/README_ENG.md

 ```python
 d2l.train_seq2seq(net, train_iter, lr, num_epochs, tgt_vocab, device)
 ```
-## Chapter 5.Experiments and Results Analysis
+## Chapter 5.
+Experiments and Results Analysis
 ### 1.Detection Experiment Design
 #### (1)Design Objective
 In this experiment, the 'fra-eng' text dataset from the d2l Data Center DATAHUB is used as the training dataset.
 After preprocessing, it is loaded into the designed transformer model for training.
 By performing parameter fine-tuning, observing the loss function curve, and testing the results, we aim to determine the hyperparameters and ultimately achieve reliable translation performance.
 The purpose of this translation model design is to build an efficient and accurate translation tool to facilitate cross-lingual communication, particularly for English-French translation.
 By combining the currently popular transformer model, it captures the multi-level, complex semantic features between source languages and generates fluent and natural translations in the target language.
 This model meets the user's translation needs across various scenarios.